 Not tropical-hot.
 We defined warm as 18–28 °C, which is the range where most travellers actually enjoy being outdoors all day without the climate dictating their itinerary.
 Destinations that only hit this band for one or two months of the year rank lower than those with a stable multi-month window.

-What “uncrowded” means
+What “uncrowded” means (the honest caveat)

 What “cheap” means